LambdaTest/documentation/docs/local-testing-for-windows.md

 **Note:** Similarly, if you want to run any file in the specified directory, you need to give URL as local-folder.lambdatest.com/filename.

 **For example:** If you have a file ‘test.html’ in your folder.
-You need to give URL as “local-folder.lambdatest.com/test.html” to run the same file.
+You need to give URL as "local-folder.lambdatest.com/test.html" to run the same file.

 In this way, you can run any HTML, PHP, Python or similar web files present in any folder of your system, directly in LambdaTest browser.

 #### Testing Locally Hosted Web Pages On Android
 * * *
-**Step 1:** Go to “**Real Time Test**” from the left navigation menu and click on the **mobile** icon.
+**Step 1:** Go to "**Real Time Test**" from the left navigation menu and click on the **mobile** icon.
 This will guide you to a screen where you can perform cross browser testing for your website on mobile OS.
 Select the icon for Android and choose from a variety of **Android** mobile devices to start testing.

 <img loading="lazy" src={require('../assets/images/local-testing-for-windows/For-windows-11.webp').default} alt="Image"  className="doc_img"/>